-This figure is based on Bird Studies Canada's priority rankings (see Blancher et al. (1994), with adjustments reported by Jon McCracken in May 3, 1998 memo to Canadian Migration Monitoring Network stations).
-Species not expected at MBO due to their geographic distribution or species that have on average been observed on fewer than 10 occasions per year between 2006 and 2008 are excluded.
+This table is based on Bird Studies Canada's priority rankings (see Blancher et al. (1994), with adjustments reported by Jon McCracken in May 3, 1998 memo to Canadian Migration Monitoring Network stations).
+Species not expected at MBO due to their geographic distribution or species that were on average observed on fewer than 10 occasions per year between 2006 and 2008 are excluded.
 All species listed have been banded at MBO except Belted Kingfisher, Cliff Swallow, and American Crow.